DOCGroup/ACE_TAO/TAO/TAO_IDL/docs/annotations.md

 be added on a as-needed basis.

-You can put annotations before the following things in IDL and a backend using TAO IDL's fround-end library can read them:
+You can put annotations before the following things in IDL and a backend using TAO IDL's front-end library can read them:

 - modules
 - `typedef`s